zlice/qt6-polkitagent/README.md

-# ts-polkitagent
+# qt-polkitagent
-Polkit Agent for theShell
+Simple and lightweight agent for polkit

 ## Build
 ```